 The Governmental Accounting Standards Board issued Statement No. 67 (GASB 67), "Financial Reporting For Pension Plans", in June 2012.
-GASB 67's effective date is for plan years beginning after June 15, 2013.
-This report, prepared as of June 30, 2016 (the Measurement Date), presents information to assist the Connecticut State Teachers' Retirement System (System) in meeting the requirements of GASB 67.
+This report, prepared as of June 30, 2017 (the Measurement Date), presents information to assist the Connecticut State Teachers' Retirement System (System) in meeting the requirements of GASB 67.
 Much of the material provided in this report is based on the data, assumptions and results of the annual actuarial valuation of the System as of June 30, 2016.
 The results of that valuation were detailed in a report dated November 2, 2016.

 GASB 67 requires a measurement of the Total Pension Liability (TPL) utilizing the Entry Age Normal actuarial funding method.
-If the valuation date at which the TPL is determined is before the measurement date the TPL must be rolled forward to the measurement date.
+If the valuation date at which the TPL is determined is before the measurement date, as is the case here, the TPL must be rolled forward to the measurement date.
 The Net Pension Liability (NPL) is then set equal to the TPL minus the System's Fiduciary Net Position (FNP) (basically the market values of assets) as of the measurement date.
-The benefit provisions recognized in the calculation of the TPL are summarized in Schedule B.
+The benefit provisions recognized in the calculation of the TPL are summarized in Schedule B. The development of the roll-forward of the TPL is shown in the table on page 6.